-Thumb and wrist pain can significantly impact your daily activities.
+Thumb and wrist pain can significantly interfere with your daily activities.
 The bones, joints, ligaments and tendons in the thumb and wrist can all suffer injury or inflammation that leads to pain.
-Overuse and repetitive motion injuries, sport accidents, falls and aging are among the culprits that cause thumb and wrist pain.
-See your doctor for an accurate diagnosis and proper treatment for your thumb or wrist pain.
+Overuse and repetitive motion injuries, sports-related accidents, falls and aging are among the culprits that cause thumb and wrist pain.
+As treatment depends on the underlying cause of your pain, see your doctor for an accurate diagnosis.

-Two types of arthritis commonly affect the thumb and wrist -- osteoarthritis and rheumatoid arthritis.
-Osteoarthritis develops as cartilage breaks down in a joint.
-As this padding between the bones thins out, pain increases.
-Eventually the bones may rub against each other, causing severe pain.
-Osteoarthritis may affect one or more joints in the thumb and wrist, as well as other parts of the body.
-However, it does not always affect multiple joints at the same time, and the severity of joint damage varies.
-Rheumatoid arthritis occurs when the body mistakenly attacks healthy tissue, causing joints to break down.
-This condition often affects the thumb and wrist, as well as other joints in the body, simultaneously.
+Osteoarthritis, also known as degenerative arthritis, is the most common form of arthritis and often affects the wrist and thumb, as well as the fingers.
+The condition develops as cartilage breaks down in a joint due to wear and tear over time.
+As this padding between the bones thins out, pain and stiffness develop.
+Eventually, the bones may rub against each other and cause severe pain.
+Osteoarthritis may affect one or more joints in the thumb and wrist.
+However, it does not always affect multiple joints at the same time, and the severity of joint damage commonly varies between the involved joints.
+Additionally, osteoarthritis may affect only one hand or wrist.

-In addition to powering muscles, nerves supply sensation to the skin of the thumb and wrist.
-Nerve compression, often caused by repetitive motion activities or direct trauma, can lead to pain in these areas.
+In addition to powering muscles, nerves supply sensation to the thumb and wrist.
+Nerve compression -- often caused by repetitive motion activities or direct trauma -- can lead to pain in these areas.
 Carpal tunnel syndrome, a repetitive motion injury, develops when swelling compresses the median nerve in the wrist.
-Carpal tunnel injuries cause aching burning pain in the wrist, thumb or fingers, often accompanied by numbness and tingling that may extend as far as the elbow.
+Carpal tunnel injuries cause aching, burning pain in the wrist, thumb or fingers, often accompanied by numbness and tingling that may extend as far as the elbow.
 It may be difficult to grasp with the thumb.
-Splints and anti-inflammatory medications help reduce swelling, however surgery may be required to relieve pressure on the nerve.
+Splints and anti-inflammatory medications help reduce swelling, however surgery may be required to relieve pressure on the compressed nerve.

-Ganglion cysts develop next to joints or tendons.
-Because joints and tendons need lubricating fluid to move smoothly, compartments near joints and tendon in the fingers and wrist contain thick fluid that may leak out of the compartment.
-Once the fluid leaks out, the thickness makes it hard to work its way back in, so a lump of fluid that can become very hard develops.
-A ganglion cyst on the thumb side of the back or front of the wrist can put pressure on nerves that causes pain into the thumb or wrist.
+Ganglion cysts are noncancerous, fluid-filled sacs that develop next to joints or tendons.
+These cysts contain thick fluid similar to that which normally lubricates many joints.
+Ganglion cysts often cause no symptoms unless they impinge on nerves.
+For example, a ganglion cyst on the thumb side of the back or front of the wrist can compress local nerves, leading to pain in the thumb or wrist.
 Many ganglion cysts resolve on their own, while some grow into bone.
 Ganglion cysts may require cortisone injections, drainage or surgery.

-Thumb and wrist pain can be caused by trauma, affecting bones and ligaments in these joints.
-The ulnar collateral ligament, on the inside of the base of the thumb, is particularly susceptible to injury.
-This injury is often called "skier's thumb" or "gamekeeper's thumb."
-Treatment depends on the extent of ligament damage and typically includes casting or splinting to allow it to heal.
-However, tears in the ligament may need to be surgically repaired.
+Thumb and wrist pain can be caused by trauma affecting bones and ligaments in these joints.
+The ulnar collateral ligament (UCL), located on the inside of the base of the thumb, is particularly susceptible to injury when the thumb is forced away from the hand.
+This injury is often called skier's thumb or gamekeeper's thumb because these are common mechanisms of UCL trauma.
+Treatment depends on the extent of ligament damage and typically includes casting or splinting to allow healing.
+Severe UCL tears may need to be surgically repaired.

-Bone fractures can cause thumb and wrist pain.
-Injury to the scaphoid bone, found at the base of the thumb, causes pain and tenderness on the thumb side of the wrist.
-Scaphoid fractures may heal with casting or may require surgical repair, depending on the severity of injury.
+Bone fractures can also cause thumb and wrist pain.
+For example, injury to the scaphoid bone at the base of the thumb causes pain and tenderness on the thumb side of the wrist.
+Scaphoid fractures sometimes heal with casting, but may require surgical repair, depending on the severity of injury.